strimzi/strimzi.github.io/_posts/2021-08-15-using-http-bridge-as-a-kubernetes-sidecar.md

 ```

 You might need to call this command multiple times while the consumer initializes.
-But eventually you should get the message we have sent before:
+But eventually you should get the message that was sent before:

 ```json
 [{"topic":"my-topic","key":null,"value":"Hello World!","partition":0,"offset":0}]
 ```

-And that is it.
+And that's it.
 We have now working pod with the HTTP bridge as a sidecar.
 For more details about the `curl` commands and how to use the bridge, you can check the [HTTP Bridge documentation](https://strimzi.io/docs/operators/latest/full/using.html#assembly-kafka-bridge-quickstart-str) and its [API reference](https://strimzi.io/docs/bridge/latest/).